adityaswamii/sharksinsuits/README.md

 # sharksinsuits
-EVOLUTION 2021-22
-WebCENTRIC Website Development Competition
-Topic: Online Gaming Store
+Submission for WebCENTRIC at EVOLUTION 2021-22 for the topic "Online Gaming Store" Created and submitted by Aditya Swami and Arunav Ganguly